How Faithful is your Synthetic Data? Sample-level Metrics for Evaluating and Auditing Generative Models: -Precision, -Recall and Authenticity

 \subsubsection{$\alpha$-Precision and $\beta$-Recall}

-\textbf{\textit{$\boldsymbol{\alpha}$-Precision.}} The conventional Precision metric is defined as the probability that a generated sample is supported by the real distribution, i.e. $\mathbb{P}(\widetilde{X}_g \in \mathcal{S}_r)$ \cite{sajjadi2018assessing}.
-We propose a more refined measure of sample fidelity, dubbed the {\it $\alpha$-Precision} (denoted as $P_\alpha$), defined as follows:
+\textbf{\textit{$\boldsymbol{\alpha}$-Precision.}} The conventional Precision metric is defined as the probability that a generated sample is~supported~by~the real distribution, i.e. $\mathbb{P}(\widetilde{X}_g \in \mathcal{S}_r)$ \cite{sajjadi2018assessing}.
+We propose a more refined measure of sample~fidelity,~called~the {\it $\alpha$-Precision} metric ($P_\alpha$), which we define as follows:

-That is, $\alpha$-Precision measures~the~probability~that a synthetic sample resides in the $\alpha$-support of the real distribution.
+That is, $P_\alpha$ is~the~probability~that a synthetic sample resides in the $\alpha$-support of the real distribution.

 {\bf $\boldsymbol{\beta}$-Recall.} To assess diversity in synthetic data, we propose the $\beta$-Recall metric as a generalization of the conventional Recall metric.
 Formally, we define the $\beta$-Recall as follows: